blaenk/blaenk.github.io/provider/pages/uses-this.markdown

 [LFS]: http://www.linuxfromscratch.org/index.html
 [Gentoo]: http://www.gentoo.org/

-My preferred desktop environment is [gnome]; I don't feel the need to posture with obscure tiling managers --- though I genuinely do enjoy using [xmonad] --- I prefer the experience that Gnome provides.
+My preferred desktop environment is [gnome]; I don't feel the need to posture with obscure tiling managers---though I genuinely do enjoy using [xmonad]---I prefer the experience that Gnome provides.
 I use [aura] as my [pacman] wrapper for seamless integration with the [AUR].
 I am very interested in and regularly read about the POSIX standard ([SUS]) and the Linux Userspace Interface.

 [gnome]: http://en.wikipedia.org/wiki/GNOME
 [xmonad]: http://xmonad.org/